Help! My Dog Is Overweight

 How to help your dog lose weight

-When you’re trying to help your dog lose weight, the first step is to know what’s causing the extra weight gain in the first place.
+When you’re trying to help your dog lose weight, the first step is to figure out what’s causing the extra weight gain in the first place.

-If he’s overweight because of a medical condition, for example, you’d treat him for the condition so he can actually stay at a healthy weight.
+If a medical condition’s causing his weight gain, for example, you’ll have to treat the condition first so he can actually stay at a healthy weight.

-Don’t expect your dog to magically be at a healthy weight overnight, though, since it can take a while.
+But don’t expect your dog to magically lose all the weight overnight.
+It can take a while.

 “Slow, steady weight loss is the goal,” Dr. Marteney said.
 “It may take six months or more to reach our goal, but as long as we're continuing to make progress, we're successful.”